cti-nts/terraform-provider-keycloak/docs/resources/oidc_gsis_identity_provider.md

 - `trust_email` - (Optional) When `true`, email addresses for users in this provider will automatically be verified regardless of the realm's email verification policy.
 Defaults to `false`.
 - `first_broker_login_flow_alias` - (Optional) The authentication flow to use when users log in for the first time through this identity provider.
 Defaults to `first broker login`.
 - `post_broker_login_flow_alias` - (Optional) The authentication flow to use after users have successfully logged in, which can be used to perform additional user verification (such as OTP checking).
 Defaults to an empty string, which means no post login flow will be used.
-- `provider_id` - (Optional) The ID of the identity provider to use.
-Defaults to `gsis-taxis-test`, which should be used unless you have extended Keycloak and provided your own implementation.
 - `default_scopes` - (Optional) The scopes to be sent when asking for authorization.
 It can be a space-separated list of scopes.
 Defaults to empty scope.
 - `accepts_prompt_none_forward_from_client` - (Optional) When `true`, unauthenticated requests with `prompt=none` will be forwarded to Google instead of returning an error.
 Defaults to `false`.
 - `disable_user_info` - (Optional) When `true`, disables the usage of the user info service to obtain additional user information.
 Defaults to `false`.